Ukrainian Navy

-Ukraine had been scheduling to rebuild its naval forces since 2005 by building the domestic project 58250, the first Ukrainian designed and built corvette, as well as ordering four patrol boats in 2013 from Willard Marine.
-Ukraine has also restarted the production of its Gryuza River Armed Artillery Boat.
+Ukraine's navy was composed largely of remnants of the Soviet Black Sea Fleet.
+Ukraine had sought to update and expand its naval forces, including planning a new class of frigates, patrol boats, and gunboats.
+However, since the ongoing Russian invasion of the country began in February 2022, the Ukrainian Navy has been severely diminished with all its largest warships being lost, including its flagship which was scuttled a month into the war to prevent capture.

-The navy operates in the Black Sea basin (including the Sea of Azov and Danube Delta).
-Distant operations of the Ukrainian Navy are limited to multinational activities, such as Operation Active Endeavour and Operation Atalanta in the Mediterranean and Horn of Africa.
+The Ukrainian Navy previously operated in the Black Sea, including the Sea of Azov and Danube Delta; additionally, it took part in multinational efforts such as Operation Active Endeavour and Operation Atalanta in the Mediterranean and Horn of Africa, respectively.
+However, Russia has since gained complete control of the Sea of Azov and significant control of the Black Sea during the ongoing conflict.

-The Ukrainian flagship was scuttled in March 2022 during Russia's invasion to prevent its capture and Russia's navy blocked Ukraine's access to the Black Sea from that point onwards.
+Despite its reduced size and capabilities, Ukrainian Naval Forces remain operationally active via the use of naval asymmetrical warfare and the use of sea drones, allowing the Ukrainian Navy to hamper the operations of its Russian counterpart, limiting their naval control over the Black Sea.

 History

-Zaporizhian (Ukrainian) Cossacks Fleet ca. 1600s
+Zaporizhian (Ukrainian) Cossacks Fleet,

 The Ukrainian Naval Forces trace their origins to the Zaporizhian Sich Cossacks, who would frequently raid Ottoman settlements along the Black Sea coast.
 Cossacks used small ships called chaikas, which were similar in design to Viking long ships.
 Although technologically inferior to the Turks, the Cossacks had great success against their opponent.
 In 1614, the Cossack forces were able to raid and destroy Trabzon.

 In 1615, the Cossacks were able to mount a raid on Istanbul itself, destroying several suburbs of the city.
 In 1616, a Cossack fleet was able to reach the Bosphorus, once again raiding the surrounding countryside.
 A Turkish fleet sent to destroy the Cossack forces was defeated in 1617.
 The Cossacks once again managed to mount an attack on Istanbul in 1625, forcing the Sultan to temporarily flee the capital.

 The Cossacks used several strategies to attack the larger Ottoman naval forces, such as positioning their ships during battle in a way where the sun was always at their back.
 The Cossack ships were small with a low profile, making them hard to hit by cannon.
 Cossacks were typically armed with small arm muskets, and during battle had the goal of killing the crew and boarding the ship to take it over, rather than sinking the ship.